Last Updated on October 17, 2021 by

 Generating Airflow

 You can also create enough airflow in your room to help dry the carpet.
-Open all the room windows where the carpet is to let in the adequate, fresh air.
+Open all the room windows where the carpet is to let in adequate, fresh air.
 Opening the windows helps to prevent any damp, musty smells from the building.
 If the windows in your room are on two opposite sides, you can open one slightly and the other one fully.

 Doing this helps to generate a strong wind that dries your carpet faster.
 But, the effectiveness of this method depends on the weather.
 It is cloudy or rainy; this method may end up creating more humidity in the room, which will lead to a musty smell on your carpet.